-Why use a scoring system?
+Why use an interview scoring system

-With a scoring system, you can objectively measure and compare applicants based on how they answer questions related to:
+- Objectively measure and compare applicants based on how they answer questions related to:

 - Relevant experience